 I am not local and would like to book our hotel before decisions are out, can you make and exception?

 Reef Relief will not make exceptions or give any family special treatment in regards to applications, registrations, or decisions.
 We aim to be fair in all of our decisions.
-We suggested registering for regular Coral Camp (if they are within the correct age) for the week that you are interested in for Reef Explorer Coral Camp and pay the non-refundable deposit.
+We suggested registering for Regular Coral Camp (if they are within the correct age) for the week that you are interested in for Reef Explorer Coral Camp and pay the non-refundable deposit.
 Should they be accepted to Reef Explorer Camp, the non-refundable deposit will be transferred from Regular Coral Camp to their Reef Explorer Coral Camp non-refundable deposit.

 What if my child does not get accepted for Reef Explorers Coral Camp?